Stevenapk/AiBuddy/README.md

 The project was created in SwiftUI using the MVVM design pattern.
 It also has a high test coverage percentage using XCTest.

-Other features include adding contact images for your characters, characters taking into account context of your conversation where necessary, specifying unique behaviors and attitudes for them, and a text-message-like quality to the way they message you.
+Other features include characters randomly texting you first, characters taking into account context of your conversation where necessary, specifying unique behaviors and attitudes for them, a text-message-like quality to the way they message you, and adding contact images for each character.